deadc0de6/dotdrop/docs/usage.md

 ## Remove dotfiles

-The command `remove` allows you to stop managing a specific dotfile with dotdrop.
+The command `remove` allows to stop managing a specific dotfile with dotdrop.
 It will:

 * remove the entry from the config file (under `dotfiles` and `profile`)
-* remove the file from the `dotpath`
+* delete the file from the `dotpath`

 For more options, see the usage with `dotdrop --help`.

 ## Concurrency

-The command line switch `-w`/`--workers`, if set to a value greater than one, allows you to use multiple concurrent workers to execute an operation.
+The command line switch `-w`/`--workers`, if set to a value greater than one, allowing to use multiple concurrent workers to execute an operation.
 It can be applied to the following
 commands: